Back to Blog

 Form 8832 is mailed (not e-filed independently) to one of two IRS service centers, based on the entity's principal business location.
 As of the 2026 filing season:

-Confirm your service center against the current IRS "Where to File Form 8832" page before mailing — the IRS reassigns service centers periodically.
+Confirm your service center against the current IRS "Where to File Form 8832" page before mailing; the IRS reassigns service centers periodically.
 Use certified mail with return receipt so you have proof of the filing date, which establishes timely filing under IRC §7502.
-The IRS generally acknowledges the election within about 60 days; if you don't hear back, call the Business & Specialty Tax Line at 800-829-4933.
+The service center should notify you whether the election is accepted within 60 days.
+If nothing arrives, the Form 8832 instructions say to call 800-829-0115 or write the service center.
+If the IRS later questions whether you filed, acceptable proof includes the certified-mail receipt, a copy of the form with a stamped IRS received date, or an IRS letter stating the election was accepted.

 Worked Example: A Multi-Member LLC Elects C-Corp Status